-Jennifer Rubin—not to be confused with the erstwhile model and Hollywood actress by the same name—is the controversial author of the Washington Post's Right Turn blog, which is known for its deeply conservative take on U.S. politics as well as its promotion of militaristic U.S. foreign policies.
+Jennifer Rubin is the controversial author of the Washington Post's Right Turn blog, which is known for its deeply conservative take on U.S. politics as well as its promotion of militaristic U.S. foreign policies.
 Rubin has also contributed to a number of right-wing and neoconservative outlets, including Commentary, the Weekly Standard, Human Events, the Jerusalem Post, and Pajamas Media.

-A key concern in Rubin's writings is U.S. and Israeli security issues, and she has often used her Post perch to attack people she deems insufficiently hawkish in their support of the two countries.
+Rubin often writes on U.S. and Israeli security issues, using her Post perch to attack people she deems insufficiently hawkish in their support of the two countries.
 She has attacked Dennis Ross, a former Middle East adviser in the Barack Obama administration known for his decidedly "pro-Israel" advocacy, for being delusional in his willingness to work for Obama; criticized Sen. John McCain (R-AZ) for his opposition to the use of torture; accused Obama Defense Secretary Chuck Hagel of "rank prejudice against American Jews" and accused him of anti-Semitism, despite evidence to the contrary; and charged Sarah Palin of losing her way on U.S. security policy after parting ways with "experienced neoconservative foreign policy advisers Randy Scheunemann and Michael Goldfarb."

 Rubin has been a vociferous critic of the Obama administration's foreign policy, calling for a U.S. posture that relies on more or less across-the-board aggression.
 In one December 2013 post, Rubin pilloried the administration for withdrawing from Iraq, drawing down from Afghanistan, being reluctant to intervene in Syria's civil war, and most especially for engaging Iran diplomatically, among other indignities.
 "It is hard to think of a major initiative or significant policy (not Russian reset, not Iran engagement, not bullying Israel about settlements) that worked," Rubin fumed.
 "If 'decline is a choice' as Charles Krauthammer and Robert Kagan say, this president is all in.
 The results are a more dangerous world for which we are under- or unprepared."